cornell-ece6745/ece6745-docs/docs/ece6745-tut07-asic-back-end.md

 an eight-bit register.
 However, notice that some of the pipeline registers have 16 standard cells.
 You can look in the post-pnr gate-level netlist to see why.
 This is because these pipeline registers have inserted extra buffers to fix hold-time violations.
-The `MinMaxUnit`s have a different number of cells since they have been optimized differently.
-The `MinMaxUnit`s consume about ~47% of the area.
+The min/max units have a different number of cells since they have been optimized differently.
+The min/max units consume about ~47% of the area.

 Finally, we go ahead and exit Cadence Innovus.